Cirkit Designer Logo

 Introduction

-The 3.5 In TFT Display Module (Manufacturer Part ID: 3.5TFT-03-SPI-16P-8P-St7769_LCM) by Estar Dyn is a 3.5-inch thin-film transistor (TFT) display module designed to deliver vibrant, high-resolution visual output.
-It is equipped with the ST7769 display driver IC, which supports SPI communication for efficient data transfer.
-This module is ideal for applications requiring a compact, colorful display, such as embedded systems, IoT devices, and graphical user interfaces.
+The 3.5 In TFT Display Module (Manufacturer Part ID: 3.5TFT-03-SPI-16P-8P-St7769_LCM) by Estar Dyn is a high-resolution, full-color display designed for use in embedded systems and portable devices.
+This module features a 3.5-inch thin-film transistor (TFT) screen, capable of rendering vibrant graphics and text.
+It is equipped with the ST7769 driver IC, which supports SPI communication for efficient data transfer.

 Explore Projects Built with 3.5 In TFT Display Module